TonyStark679/Enhanced-Virtuality/README.md

 1. Revoke the exposed key.
 2. Generate a new key.
-3. Replace the key in ".env".
+3. Replace the key in:

+.env

 4. Make sure the old key is not committed to Git.

 ---

 🛠️ Troubleshooting

-🌐 Gemini isn't working
+🌐 Gemini Isn't Working

-Check your ".env" file:
+Check your environment file:

 cat .env